 The Fairfax County Board of Supervisors will vote Tuesday on the county’s participation in Phase II of the Dulles Metrorail project.

-Anthony Griffin, who will retire as county executive later this month, is recommending the board confirm its participation in the project while remaining vigilant in its pursuit of additional funding for the $2.7 billion extension.
+Anthony Griffin, later this month, is recommending the board while remaining vigilant in its pursuit of additional funding for the $2.7 billion extension.
 Failure to participate could mean significant changes to the direction of the project.

 Some Fairfax County residents think the project is too expensive, and are worried about drastic increases on the Dulles Toll Road, which is funding much of the project.

 The Virginia State Senate included $300 million in its budget specifically for Metrorail, but the Washington Post reports the money was removed during budget negotiations this past weekend.

 The board will also vote on the approval of recommended station names for the names of Silver Line stations coming to Fairfax County.
 Residents deemed previously recommended names too confusing, so the county opened the matter up for public input and received more than 16,000 survey responses about station names.Planning Name Previous Recommendation Staff Recommendation Tysons East Tysons East-McLean McLean Tysons Central 123 Tysons I & II Tysons Corner Tysons Central 7 Tysons Central Greensboro Park Tysons West Tysons-Spring Hill Road Spring Hill Wiehle Avenue Reston-Wiehle Avenue Wiehle-Reston East Reston Parkway Reston Town Center Reston Town Center Herndon-Monroe Herndon-Reston West Herndon Route 28 Herndon-Dulles East

 County Fiscal Year 2013 Budget